procount/pinn/README_PINN.md

 - **repo=** option from NOOBS is supported by PINN.
 Using `repo` will replace the default RPF server repository, whereas `alt_image_source` simply adds a repository.
 To add multiple repositories add multiple space-separated urls to the single "quoted" repo option.

-- **repo_list=** is used by default as it is a convenient way to support multiple repsositories by specifying one URL that points to a JSON file containing a list of other repositories.
+- **repo_list=** is used by default as it is a convenient way to support multiple repositories by specifying one URL that points to a JSON file containing a list of other repositories.
 This makes it easier to maintain the OS list remotely for a set of users, rather than editing it manually on each Pi.
 For testing purposes, including a `repo_list.json` file on the PINN recovery partition will override any cmdline option and will be read instead.

 ## Local Images on SD card